 Fit the trap arm into the pipe in the wall, then fit the P-trap over the ends of the trap arm and the sink tailpiece.
 Slide the slip nuts against the P-trap and wall pipe, and loosely thread the nuts onto the joints.

 Adjust the P-trap and trap arm so the pieces are properly aligned (not at awkward angles) and the trap arm slopes down slightly toward the wall.
 Hand-tighten the slip nuts.
-If they are plastic nuts, you should be able to get them as tight as needed by hand; if they are metal, tighten them a bit further with tongue-and-grove pliers or a pipe wrench.
+If they are plastic nuts, you should be able to get them as tight as needed by hand; if they are metal, tighten them a bit further with tongue-and-groove pliers or a pipe wrench.

 - Turn on the sink faucet full-blast and let it run while you check the slip nut connections for leaks.
 If any joint leaks, tighten the slip nut gently with tongue-and-groove pliers until the leaking stops.
 Be careful not to overtighten the nut, especially plastic nuts.